one-brain/mockapi/README.md

-Mock api for data for applications building on onebrain innovations
+# MockAPI - One Brain Innovations

+MockAPI is json file store that provides mock data for building applications.